 During its early period of operations in the late 1960s and early 1970s, the former HoltraChem chemical plant in Orrington released mercury-contaminated wastewater into the Penobscot River Estuary.
 The facility was operated at the time by Mallinckrodt US LLC’s corporate predecessor and was later acquired and operated by other companies, including HoltraChem Manufacturing Company.

-In addition to this case, there is a separate cleanup process underway for the former plant site in Orrington that is directed and overseen by the Maine Department of Environmental Protection (DEP).
+Separate from the remediation work intended to accelerate the recovery of the Estuary is the cleanup process underway for the former HoltraChem plant site that is directed and overseen by the Maine Department of Environmental Protection (DEP).
 Information about that cleanup is available at Beyond HoltraChem and on Maine DEP’s website.